 Ultrasound Guided Thoracentesis removes abnormal fluid from the pleural space between the lung and the chest wall using ultrasound.

 A CT Guided Lung Biopsy uses real-time CT images to ensure biopsy samples are accurately taken from the desired part of the lung.
 These biopsy samples are check for adequacy by a pathologist during the procedure to make sure a diagnostic sample is obtained.

 A vascular access procedure involves the insertion of a flexible thin plastic tube, or catheter, into a blood vessel to provide a painless way of collecting blood samples for analysis.

 Florida Lung Cancer Treatment Options

-Surgery, radiation therapy, and chemotherapy are used to treat lung cancer.
-The Maroone Cancer Center at Cleveland Clinic Florida provides patients with the latest surgical and non-surgical treatment options.
+Chemotherapy, radiation therapy, and surgery are used to treat lung cancer.
+Our Cancer Centers - Maroone, Robert and Carol Weissman and Scully-Welsh - provide patients with the latest surgical and non-surgical treatment options.
 Treatment is based on the type and stage of the patient’s cancer, where the tumor is located and the patient’s overall health.
-The Maroone Cancer Center's medical experts offer surgical and non-surgical options.

 Non-Surgical Treatment Options

 Cleveland Clinic Florida’s state of the art infusion unit is available for chemotherapy and biologics treatments.
 The infusion unit is fully staffed with highly trained oncology doctors, nurses and pharmacists and features semi-private areas with individual televisions.

 Immunotherapy is a treatment using your body’s own immune system and cells to fight the cancer.
 Immunotherapy is increasingly being used to fight lung cancer and many other cancers.